innolitics/rdm/rdm/init_files/documents/software_plan.md

     Develop an initial software system architecture and document it in the SDS [[62304:5.3.1]].
 The SDS should describe how the software system is divided into a hierarchy of software items [[62304:5.4.1]].
 The level of granularity should be higher depending on the risk.

-    Following the [Issue - Design Specifications](#issue--design-specifications) activity, update the architectural diagrams and fill in parts of the SDS.
+    Following the [Issue - Design Specifications](#issue---design-specifications) activity, update the architectural diagrams and fill in parts of the SDS.

     The initial architecture does not need to be complete, since code construction can guide architectural decisions.
 However, it is worth spending a significant amount of time on the initial architecture.
-Once development commences (i.e., the [unit implementation and testing activity](#unit-implementation-and-testing)), update the SDS as the architecture is refined.

 2. **Select Core Technologies**

-    Following the [Issue - Adding Soup](#issue--adding-soup) activity, add details about the core technologies that will be used on the project.
-For example, the programing language, frameworks, etc.
+    Following the [Adding Dependencies activity](#issue---adding-dependencies), record details about the core technologies that will be used on the project.
+For example, the programing language, frameworks, compilers, etc.

-**Output:** SDS draft
+**Outputs:** Draft SDS

 **Verified by:** See issue-layer activities